An-dy1/google-maps-api/README.md

 <p>An inexhaustive list I only started halfway through the project of resources I've found helpful.</p>

 <ul>
-    <li><a href="https://css-tricks.com/swapping-out-text-five-different-ways/">CSS Tricks article on switching text on a button click event(I used this on my "Show Bike Routes" button.</li>
+    <li><a href="https://css-tricks.com/swapping-out-text-five-different-ways/">CSS Tricks article</a> on switching text on a button click event (I used this on my "Show Bike Routes" button).</li>
 </ul>